 Program of All-Inclusive Care for the Elderly (PACE)

-The PACE project is administered by the Department of Elder Affairs in consultation with the Agency for Health Care Administration.
-The PACE program, which previously operated as a federal demonstration project, was given regular Medicaid and Medicare service status in the federal Balanced Budget Act of 1997.
+PACE is administered by the Department of Elder Affairs in consultation with the Agency for Health Care Administration.
+This program previously operated as a federal demonstration project, but was given regular Medicaid and Medicare service status in the federal Balanced Budget Act of 1997.
 As a result, states can now implement PACE projects without a federal waiver.
 In 1998, the Florida Legislature authorized financing and contracting for a PACE site as part of the Community Diversion Project.
-The program has subsequently expanded to cover nearly 800 enrollees in four Florida counties.
+The program has expanded over the years and currently has over 900 participants within the six Florida counties.
+In 2014, the Florida Legislature authorized funding for an additional 600 slots divided between the existing programs and also including funding for a potential new site in Broward County.

 Other Helpful Program Links